The role of cybersecurity due diligence in Mergers and Acquisitions (M&A)

 Lessons learned from cyber disasters in M&A

-• Cybersecurity due diligence needs to be performed early – the integration stage is way too late
+• Cybersecurity due diligence needs to be performed early – the integration stage is often too late

 • Target company’s cybersecurity practices, certifications, and processes, especially those related to handling personal data, need to be thoroughly assessed

-• Sell-side’s cybersecurity culture – employees’ and the board’s understanding of data security protocols is a good indicator of the company’s security risks
+• The sell-side’s cybersecurity culture matters – employees’ and the board’s understanding of data security protocols is a good indicator of the company’s security risks

 How Blaze can bring cybersecurity into your next M&A transaction